RaspberryEmma/SIMUL8-Simulation/README.md

 # SIMUL8-Simulation
-A coursework piece in simulation, produced in collaboration with Georgia Mellis, Emma Tarmey, Dave Waddington, Hugh Warden and Chloe Yong
+A simulation of a call-centre, towards a goal of minimising staffing costs, made in SIMUL8.
+Produced in collaboration with Georgia Mellis, Emma Tarmey, Dave Waddington, Hugh Warden and Chloe Yong.

 The main objective of the simulation is to model a call centre and minimise the staffing cost among the feasible solutions.
 The constraints on the solutions are: